MicrosoftDocs/learn/learn-pr/azure/chain-azure-functions-data-using-bindings/includes/7-write-data-with-output-bindings-portal-lab.md

     Next, we'll set up a storage account connection.
 This is where our queue will be hosted.

-1. Under the **Storage account connection** setting, select **New**.
+1. Under the **Storage account connection** setting, select the **New** link.
 The **New Storage Account connection** dialog box appears.

 1. When we started this module and you created your function app, a storage account was also created at that time.
 It's listed in this pane.
-You must select this storage account.
+You must select this storage account from the dropdown list.
 Select **OK**.
-The **Storage account connection** field is populated with the name of a connection.
+The **Storage account connection** setting is populated with the name of a connection.

-1. Although we could keep the default values in all the other settings, let's change the following to lend more meaning to the properties:
+1. Although we could keep the default values in all the other settings, let's change the following values for each setting to lend more meaning to the properties:

     | Setting | Old value | New value | Description |
     |---|---|---|---|